-Prior to Commencement of Stripping Activities During Stripping and Stockpiling Activities Prior to and During Rehabilitation Activities Quantify the soil resource.
+Prior to Commencement of Stripping Activities During Stripping and Stockpiling Activities Prior to and During Rehabilitation Activities Quantify the soil resource including soil testing and determine of any required ameliorants.
 Characterise the suitability of material for rehabilitation purposes.
 Formulate stripping and stockpiling guidelines specific to each activity.
 Guidelines are to include: Nomination of appropriate depths.
 Scheduling to minimise the total area disturbed or stockpiled at any one time.
-Location of areas to be stripped and stockpile locations.
 Minimise over-clearing.
 Keep vehicular traffic to a minimum on the soils to be stripped.
 Exclude all traffic from soils that are sensitive to structural degradation.
 Use of loaders and trucks rather than scrapers to minimise structural degradation.
 Selective stockpiling of soil according to type (i.e. topsoil, subsoil).
 Storage of soil in a manner that does not compromise the long term viability of the resource.
-Weed management to prevent germination/succession of exotic species.
+Stockpiles to be sampled prior to re-use to characterise suitability for use in rehabilitation and determine what amelioration may be required.
 Implement amelioration measures to ensure the long term viability of the soil resource and manage salinity.
 Progressive rehabilitation of final landforms as soon as practicable after completion of mine-related disturbance activities.